/*

 Each week, Harry Sheaer brings you comedy along with important information about the environment, and nuclear power (he's not a fan, and neither are we)

 Give them an hour a week, they’ll give you the rundown on the most important environmental headlines of the past 7 days.
 Hosted by Steve Curwood, with help from Bobby Bascomb, Jenni Doering and others.
-(You can also listen to individual segments in much shorter doses, if that fits your schedule better.)

 Deutsche Welle brings us a new episode each week, telling stories from around the world.
 They explore topics that touch our every-day lives.
 Their journalsim is second to none.